Price Matching

 3. SHOPPING LIST:

-List, includes all the information mentioned above.
+mentioned above.
 I use a few simple abbreviations to make my list easier.

 Mine looks like this: